 SchemaQuench --ConfigFile:quench-deploy.json

 One package.
 One command.
-A complete database — built exactly as declared, every time.
+A target verified against your declared source of truth.
 That's what quenching looks like.

 Now for the real satisfaction.
 Let's modify the schema and watch SchemaSmith figure out exactly what needs to change.

-Open demo/Northwind/Templates/Northwind/Tables/dbo.Shippers.json (or your own re-extracted copy).
+Open my-northwind/Templates/Northwind/Tables/dbo.Shippers.json.
 The file declares the current state of the table: columns, indexes, the primary key.
 Add a new column for tracking email addresses.
 Insert this entry into the Columns array after the [Phone] column:

 {